This is a post I originally put up last year. I thought it was too critical. I had a change of heart and took it down.

 She also mentioned an idea to change schools.
 I know a little about education – even though I dropped out of school in the 9th grade.

 They might be able to.
 But they’d need an army of lobbyists, a boat load of money, and influence – just to get a meeting.
-If they think they’re going to march into 1 school, snap their fingers and make a change, they’re not only a corporate billboard, they’re naive.
+It struck me as naive to think they’re going march into a bureaucracy and make a change anytime soon.

-Instead, what’s easy to see is that the branding of James Lawrence has begun.
-It’s also really easy to see how sponsors made out big.
+Instead, it looks to me like the branding of James Lawrence had begun.
 What’s hard to see, is where anything measurable connected to childhood obesity happened.

 Yes, people exercised because of finding out about James.
 That’s a really good thing.
 Some (most?) would have done that regardless.